xieguaiwu/Digital_Pet/README.md

 # Digital_Pet
-This is a personal C++ game project for Windows started from the May of 2022 with random update schedule.
+This is a personal C++ game project for both Windows and Linux, which started from the May of 2022 with random update schedule.